 Next, we’ll head to the Kasbah of Taourirt – one of the most spectacular in Morocco and the old residence of the powerful and fabulously wealthy Thami El Glaoui (1879-1956), Pasha of Marrakech.

-We’ll reach Marrakech in the early evening, where you’ll check into your riad and enjoy dinner.
+We’ll reach Marrakech in the early evening, where you’ll check into your riad.

 (Approximate travel time from Ouarzazate to Marrakech, excluding stops: 4 hours)